 3. Create a backup plan: save up at least 6 months of money

 For your sanity and security, please save up at least 6 months worth of money for your own expenses, and your projected business expenses.
 Believe me, you won’t regret this.
+This might mean that you will have to sacrifice eating out, or going on that vacation, BUT, it will be worth it!

 Getting involved with your startup community is a great way to have your dream of quitting become more real.
 Take some time out to meet your future peers, or who you want to be your future peers :) They will share tips, tricks and be your allies along the way.
 If you are shy, try following the scene on Twitter, and get on relevant email lists to know about the latest events.